Bengali language movement: Bangladesh

 The Language Movement had a major cultural impact on Bengali society.
 It has inspired the development and celebration of the Bengali language, literature and culture.
 21 February, celebrated as Language Movement Day or Shohid Dibosh (Martyrs' Day), is a major national holiday in Bangladesh.
 A month-long event called the Ekushey Book Fair is held every year to commemorate the movement.
 Ekushey Padak, one of the highest civilian awards in Bangladesh, is awarded annually in memory of the sacrifices of the movement.
 Songs such as Abdul Gaffar Choudhury's Ekusher Gaan, set to music by Shaheed Altaf Mahmud, as well as plays, works of art and poetry played a considerable role in rousing the people's emotions during the movement.
 Since the events of February 1952, poems, songs, novels, plays, films, cartoons, and paintings were created to capture the movement from the varied point of views.
 Notable artistic depictions include the poems Bornomala, Amar Dukhini Bornomala and February 1969 by Shamsur Rahman, the film Jibon Theke Neya by Zahir Raihan, the stage play Kobor by Munier Chowdhury and the novels Ekushey February by Raihan and Artonaad by Shawkat Osman.

 Two years after the first monument was destroyed by the police, a new Shaheed Minar (Monument of Martyrs) was constructed in 1954 to commemorate the protesters who died.
 Work on a larger monument designed by the architect Hamidur Rahman began in 1957 with the support of the United Front ministry, and was approved by a planning committee chaired by University of Dhaka Vice-Chancellor Mahmud Husain and College of Fine Arts principal Zainul Abedin.
 Hamidur Rahman's model consisted of a large complex in the yard of the Dhaka Medical College Hostel.
-The design included a half-circular column symbolizing a mother with her martyred sons standing at the dais in the centre of the monument.
+The design included a half-circular column symbolising a mother with her martyred sons standing at the dais in the centre of the monument.
 Although the imposition of martial law in 1958 interrupted the work, the monument was completed and inaugurated on 21 February 1963 by Abul Barkat's mother, Hasina Begum.
 Pakistani forces demolished the monument during the Bangladesh Liberation War of 1971, but the Bangladeshi government reconstructed it in 1973.
 Ekushey Television, one of the oldest privately owned television channels in Bangladesh, was named after the date of the event.

 India

+Apart from Bangladesh, there was also a movement in the Indian state of Assam to give equal status to the Bengali language.
+On May 19, 1961, at Silchar railway station, 11 Bengalis were martyred by police firing while demanding the recognition of Bengali as a state language.
+Later, Bengali was granted the status of a semi-official language in three districts of Assam where the Bengali-speaking population is predominant.
 The states of West Bengal and Tripura in India celebrate 21 February as Language Movement Day.